nonkloq/mazeharvest/homegym/README.md

 ## Mission: Navigate.

 The agent must efficiently navigate to target locations while avoiding obstacles and threats.
-It uses heuristic information, such as directional weights and sensory inputs, to plan its path and adapt to changing environments.
+It uses weighted straight-line distances from eight directions to the target locations as heuristics, and can only see what’s in front of it through ray perception.
+It needs to plan ahead and adapt as the environment changes.

 ---